Greek Wikipedia

 The Greek Wikipedia community has organized some meetups as well.
-Since 2011, the Wikimedia User Group Greece has aided in the organization of various promotional activities, as well as some article contests.
+Since 2011, the Wikimedia Community User Group Greece, the national affiliate of Wikimedia Foundation for Greece, has been organising events to promote Greek Wikipedia, supporting the growth of the project and bringing in new editors through outreach.
 Greek Wikipedia is the main free internet encyclopedia written in Greek.
-As of 2018, Greek Wikipedia's pageviews surpassed the 250 million mark annually.
+By 2018, Greek Wikipedia's pageviews surpassed the 250 million mark annually.